Chapter 17 Apriori and Post-Hoc Comparisons

 So instead of using an alpha of 0.0125 you’d use 0.01274.
 The difference between the Šidák correction and the Bonferroni correction is minimal but technically the Šidák correction sets the probability of getting one or more one false alarms to exactly alpha for independent tests.

-The Holm-Bonferroni procedure is the simplest and most common of the FDR procedures.
+The Holm-Bonferroni procedure is a more forgiving way to correct for familywise error, and has been used more recently, especially for large number of comparisons.
 The procedure is best described by example.
 First, we rank-order our p-values from our multiple comparisons in from lowest to highest.
 From our four contrasts: 0.0011, 0.005, 0.4973, and 0.7717 for contrast numbers 1, 2, 4, and 3 respectively.

 We start with the lowest p-value and compare it to the alpha that we’d use for the Bonferroni correction (\(\frac{0.05}{4} = 0.0125\)).